CAMBRIDGE GAMING ASSOCIATIONCambridge Gaming Association

+The Cambridge Gaming Association is a non-profit organization that consists of approximately 80 Non-Profit/Charitable Organizations from the City of Cambridge.
 The group of non-profit/charitable organizations participate in bingo fundraising assignments at the Cambridge Bingo Centre.
 The Cambridge Bingo Centre (as of September 2013) is an Ontario Charitable Gaming site with modern touch screen electronic bingo, electronic Play on Demand Games (PODs), TapTix and other exciting technology in a newly renovated facility.

 Funds raised are used for the various charitable purposes of the membership and directly benefit local community programs in Cambridge, Ontario.
 Since June of 1985 when the Cambridge Bingo Centre opened, charities have raised over $30 million from Bingo.

 If you are interested in becoming a member of the Cambridge Gaming Association, click on the [Forms and Resources] tab and then select the [New Membership] tile.

 Local bingo and gaming shares generate $1.6 million for charities – Mar 18, 2016

 CAMBRIDGE – Local bingo players and gamers may have their eyes on the prize, but Cambridge charities and sports groups are among of the big winners, taking home $1.6 million in charitable funds.

 In fact, 67 local charities, service organizations and youth sports groups have shared the funds raised at the Cambridge Bingo Centre since September 2013.

 The Ontario Lottery and Gaming Corporation marked the $1.6-million milestone Thursday (March 17) in a ceremony at the Elgin Street North bingo hall, before a crowd of representatives from many of the recipient charities, as well as a gathering of noon-hour bingo-goers.